pandas-dev/pandas/doc/source/getting_started/intro_tutorials/01_table_oriented.rst

     df.describe()

-The ``describe`` method provides quick overview of the numerical data in a ``DataFrame``.
-As the ``Name`` and ``Sex`` columns are textual data, these are by default not taken into account by the ``describe`` method.
+The :func:`~DataFrame.describe` method provides a quick overview of the numerical data in a ``DataFrame``.
+As the ``Name`` and ``Sex`` columns are textual data, these are by default not taken into account by the :func:`~DataFrame.describe` method.

 .. raw:: html